hpi-schul-cloud/nuxt-client/docs/0-GettingStarted/0-Development.md

 ## Pre-commit

-Staged files are automatically linted and tested before each commit.
-See `lint-staged.config.js` to update.
+Staged files are automatically linted and tested before each commit using [yorkie](https://www.npmjs.com/package/yorkie) and [lint-staged](https://github.com/okonet/lint-staged).
+See `lint-staged.config.js` for details.